-Bayram Ali Mert1, Emine Avci2
+Bayram Ali Mert, Emine Avci

 The oil industry has wide and difficult administration substructure which should be followed at all stages from drilling to the pipelines of system, and from refining to the end user.
 Moreover, it is seen that GIS is used in many different disciplines as an effective data management tool successfully.
 Because of the increasing popularity and the functional development of GIS in recent years, many petroleum companies have started using the technology as the preferred tool for planning, analysis, and management.
 Within this frame, the aim of the study is to establish GIS-based well information system.
 For this purpose, firstly, tabular and graphical data were created by analyzing the drill holes data and the map materials such as topographical, geological, drilling locations, porosity distribution, permeability distribution, reservoir thickness, pipelines and the site plans of the Raman oil field in Turkey, and then they were combined under the GIS environment.
 For this reason, the graphical and the non-graphical data and the logical and the topological relations between these data; the relational database management system (RDBMS) was established with the possibility of processing as integrated and therefore, carrying out the analysis based on the position.
-Thanks to RDBMS, conditional analysis were performed on graphical and tabular database then it was presented that all attributes in the database or the statistical information standard was formed by terming system and connection elements easily and quickly.
+Thanks to RDBMS, conditional analysis were performed on graphical and tabular database then it was presented that all attributes in the database or other statistical information that can be created with the questioning can be reached on the wells which are selected from screen.
+Consequently, an information standard was formed by terming system and connection elements easily and quickly.
 Thus, the complexity and clutter of data was prevented.
 Owing to the instant monitoring of attributes that contain the maintenance and repair information available in the database, it is obvious that operating costs will be reduced in the long term.